 If the Committee develops additional critical and/or major deficiencies not presented to the program in paragraph 7, then it will defer the accreditation decision, give written notice to the program of each critical and major deficiency, and provide the program with an opportunity to respond in writing.
 The program must notify the Committee of its intent to respond to these additional critical and/or major deficiencies within ten (10) business days after receipt of the final draft report of evaluation and file its response with the committee within twenty (20) business days after receipt of the final draft report of evaluation.

 The Committee will consider the written response and documentation sent by the program within forty (40) business days of receipt.
 The Committee reserves the right to conduct a special site visit, as needed, to validate information submitted for reconsideration.
 Should an adverse accreditation decision be made the program will be notified in writing of the reasons for the action and reminded of the appeal process.

 After opportunities to respond in writing or appeal have passed or the processes completed, the action of the Committee is considered final and a final report of evaluation is prepared.

 9. CVTEA will determine the accreditation status of the program based on a majority vote of CVTEA members.

 10. AVMA staff will notify the program director and chief executive officer of the institution of the program's assigned status and provide a final Report of Evaluation with recommendations for improvement.
-Recommendations and final reports of site visits are considered private communication between CVTEA and the institution involved.
+Deficiencies, recommendations, and final reports of site visits are considered private communication between CVTEA and the institution involved.
 Release of reports shall be at the discretion of the institution.
-AVMA will notify the state veterinary medical association of the assigned accreditation status of the program.
+AVMA will notify the state veterinary medical association and state regulatory agencies of the assigned accreditation status of the program.

 11. AVMA staff will include the program on its published list of accredited programs after a 30-day period for potential appeals.